 Finally, the kind surgeon appeared, removed his mask, and took the wife’s hands in his own.
 He looked right in her eyes, and reassured her that her husband had done well, and would be fine.
 As the surgeon turned and walked away, her grown daughter, an artist, whispered “Mom, you just touched the hands of the man who touched dad’s heart!”

 As she finished her heartfelt story, there wasn’t a dry eye in the room.
 It was a moment of amazing realization for all of us.
 You could have heard a pin drop.
-I still tear up each time I tell or type those insightful words.
+My wife still tears up each time she tells or types those insightful words.

 Yes, when you have heart surgery, whether it’s a new valve or a bypass, someone reaches in and touches your heart.
 In that rich experience of human contact—a pair of hands trying to heal a stilled heart—there can be a profound shift.

 Some hearts are healed on more than just a physical level.
 I am sure the positive intention of the surgeon is part of the equation as well.
 We can be so mechanical about surgery, that we forget what is reality happening in the operating room.
 A beating heart has taken a pause to rest and be nurtured by another.
-Dr. Sinatra refers to heart surgery as the ultimate laying on of hands, and a form of “energy medicine” that brings man and matter into a state of balance and connectedness.
+That's why I refer to heart surgery as the ultimate laying on of hands, and a form of “energy medicine” that brings man and matter into a state of balance and connectedness.

 So, if you are a man who finds yourself more emotional after heart surgery, it’s normal.
 You’ve had your heart touched in a special way.
 For more on the connection between emotions and the heart, check out my book, Heartbreak and Heart Disease.

 Now it's your turn: Have you shared this experience?